n-batalha/ansible-roles/README.rst

     pipenv --site-packages --three
     pipenv install --dev

-    # you can now run all the tests locally with
-    pipenv run bash ./bin/test-local-docker.sh

-    # or just test an isolated role with
-    pipenv run bash -c "(cd roles/<tested_role>; molecule test)"

 If you install new dependencies needed for users, please make sure to export them to `requirements.txt` as new users might not have pipenv installed (as it is provided as a role):

 .. code-block:: bash